 We hope you enjoyed our guide on visiting Sombrio Beach.
 Let us know in the comments below.
-Here are a few of our favourite articles to inspire your travels around Vancouver Island and Vancouver.
+Here are a few of our favourite articles to inspire your travels around Vancouver Island.

 - Ammonite Falls / Benson Creek Falls – Guide to Visiting